SofGyulambaryan/Migrating-to-Cloud-Using-Kubernetes/README.md

 The goal is to run a container with our app on Kubernates.
 Let's say our ExampleApp will accept requests on 8800 port.

-1. Create a directory and subdirectories
+1. Create a directory and subdirectories.

     ```sh
     mkdir quickstart_docker